OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_behaviours.md

 The compiled C# code, targets the following platforms:

-- **Behaviours that are executed in Connector:** Framework .net 4.7.2, Runtime x86
+- **Behaviours that are executed in Connector:** Framework .net 4.7.2
 - **Behaviours that are executed in OMNIA:** Framework .net standard 2.0

 ## 11. Developing and testing behaviours